woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 * You have a well-understood, feature-full, declarative API to describe the steps required to fulfill a use case via the `ActiveModel::Callbacks` API.
 * You have well-understood semantics around stopping the use case from executing via `throw :abort`, then providing feedback to the user, all via the `ActiveModel::Errors` API.
+* Your gerunds all have a consistent one-method interface, `#save`, which is also the same as your base domain models.

 ### My own experiences growing Rails with gerunds